tytydraco/yessleep/out/The_Seven_Rules_of_the_Midnight_Mall.md

 “But where did all these people come from?”
 Remy pressed.
 “There were barely any cars in the parking lot.”

 “They probably Ubered,” Mike said.
-His nose started to scrunch up in the way it always did when he was annoyed.
+His nose scrunched up the way it always did when he was annoyed.
 “Or they parked somewhere else so they wouldn’t spill the secret.
-Probably because this place is a sick find.
-A sick find that we’re completely ignoring – come on, you saw the sign.
+Probably because this place is one of those cool underground finds.
+A find that we’re completely ignoring – come on, you saw the sign.
 The place closes at 3:33.
 We only have a few hours.
 Are we really going to spend it arguing about semantics?
 Us?
 The Frightful Four?”

 At that, Remy pursed her lips.
-Although Remy was the most cautious of all of us, she was also the most prideful – and she’d never live down an accusation of being scared.
+Although she was the most cautious of all of us, she was also the most prideful – and she’d never live down an accusation of being scared.

 “Come on,” Mike said.
 “Let’s see what this place has to offer.”

-We followed Mike a few steps forward to a large directory.
+Eyes wide, we followed Mike a few steps forward to a large directory.
 There were hundreds of store names written in tiny font – more stores than I thought could physically fit into a mall – but I didn’t recognize most of the names.
 Not like I had brought much shopping money with me.
-I hadn’t figured I would need it.

 “Why don’t we check out the pet store?”
 I recommended.
 Partially because dogs were adorable, but mostly because petting puppies and cuddling kittens cost nothing.